How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 Enable the WhatsApp two-step verification

-With the two-step verification enabled on your account, any attempt to verify your phone number on WhatsApp must be accompanied by a six-digit PIN that you created using this feature, so enabling this feature could come in handy in case you suspect a hack, or even as just a precautionary measure.
+With the two-step verification enabled on your account, any attempt to verify your phone number on WhatsApp must be accompanied by a six-digit PIN that you created using this feature.

 To enable two-step verification: